hassanvalin/springboot-apps/README.md

 -- agent can be also mentioned with node , the main advantage with node block is to have customworkspace

+pipeline {

    agent {
         node {
             label 'my-defined-label'
             customWorkspace '/some/other/path'
+        }
    }
 }